Fox-ML-infrastructure/Fox-v1-infra/README.md

 > **📝 See [CHANGELOG.md](CHANGELOG.md) for recent technical and compliance changes.**

-FoxML Core is:

-- A leakage-safe ML infrastructure stack for cross-sectional and panel data for any machine learning applications
-- A reference architecture for high-throughput, config-driven ML pipelines
-- Designed for ML infra teams, data scientists, and researchers (architecture, not alpha)
+FoxML Core is an ML infrastructure stack for cross-sectional and panel data for any machine learning applications.
+It provides a config-driven ML pipeline architecture designed for ML infra teams, data scientists, and researchers.

-FoxML Core is a high-performance research and machine learning infrastructure stack.
-It provides a reference-grade architecture for ML pipelines, quantitative workflows, reproducible experiments, and performance-optimized engineering (single-node HPC optimized; distributed HPC planned) without exposing proprietary signals or production-ready trading systems.

 **⚠️ Development Status:** This project is under **heavy active development**.
 Breaking changes may occur without notice.
 See [ROADMAP.md](ROADMAP.md) for current status, known issues, and planned fixes.